irstavr/FindPath/README.md

-# Finding Paths in a maze
+# Finding paths in a maze
 Given a complex maze, we find a path between two points and calculate this distance, in Prolog.